sandrarcr/Corallium_rubrum_RNAseq_local_adaptation/README.md

 4. **Annotation**:
     - Functional annotation of transcripts was done using the software Omicsbox v3.1.11 (BioBam Bioinformatics 2019)
-    - Annotated transcripts are included in ArrayExpress under the Accession code E-MTAB-15157 and at ENA under ERP172750
+    - *de novo* assembly reference with annotated transcripts are included in ArrayExpress under the Accession code E-MTAB-15157 and at ENA under ERP172750